milesgwood/milesgwood.github.io/pages/setup/monkeymedia.md

 1. Sync Tags - `Ctrl + s`
 2. Auto Organize - `Ctrl - r`

+# Finding Duplicates

+In Library setting make sure that `Analyze for duplicates` is turned on.
+Then you can go to the Music > Files to Edit > Advanced Duplicate Search to find the duplicates and extract them.

+Go through the duplicates dialogues.
+If you recently downloaded a lot then us the recent added auto playlist to delete duplicates in just that area.

 ## New Music Settings

+DO NOT TURN ON VOLUME LEVELING!!!
+IT BREAKS SONGS!!!

 ![Leveling Volume](../../images/VolumeLeveling.png)